webpack/webpack.js.org/src/content/guides/caching.md

     main.35a559f7b9f735c2373a.js     542 kB       0  [emitted]         main
 manifest.a6e25d9715318ea4928a.js    5.82 kB       1  [emitted]         manifest
                       index.html  275 bytes          [emitted]
+   Entrypoint main = manifest.a6e25d9715318ea4928a.js main.35a559f7b9f735c2373a.js
    [0] ./src/index.js 336 bytes {0} [built]
+       single entry ./src/index.js  main
    [2] (webpack)/buildin/global.js 509 bytes {0} [built]
    [3] (webpack)/buildin/module.js 517 bytes {0} [built]
     + 1 hidden module
 ```

 It's also good practice to extract third-party libraries, such as `lodash` or `react`, to a separate `vendor` chunk as they are less likely to change than our local source code.
 This step will allow clients to request even less from the server to stay up to date.
-This can be done by using `SplitChunksPlugin` via `optimization.splitChunks` and specifiying the `chunks` to be `initial` -This is one of many option you can discover from the [`Plugin`](/plugins/split-chunks-plugin) documentation -
+This can be done by using `SplitChunksPlugin` via `optimization.splitChunks` and specifiying the `chunks` to be `initial`, This is one of many option you can discover from the [`Plugin`](/plugins/split-chunks-plugin) documentation :

 __webpack.config.js__